 - And more!
 Click here to read more about the sedation services we offer at Affordable Dentures & Implants.
 Note: Availability of services may vary at each local practice.

 Many dental teams are implementing physical, tangible objects, features, and improvements to their offices to help you feel more comfortable.
 Look for additions meant to distract or comfort, like TVs on the walls or ceilings, or if they encourage the use of headphones for you to wear during your procedures.
 Many offices now offer more inviting reception areas to create a relaxing environment from the moment you walk in the door.
-And, once you find a dentist and an office that you feel comfortable with, make sure you make a return appointment!
+And, once you find a denture dentist near you and an office that you feel comfortable with, make sure you make a return appointment!
 Familiarity breeds comfort, after all.

 Before even meeting with a dentist, you may find it helpful, particularly if your anxieties border on the phobic, to work with a licensed mental health care professional.
 A therapist or other mental health care professional can help you identify the root of your anxieties and give you more tools to manage them, such as prescribed medication or relaxation techniques like breathing exercises.